Visual perception: Unconscious inference

 The study of visual illusions (cases when the inference process goes wrong) has yielded much insight into what sort of assumptions the visual system makes.

 Another type of unconscious inference hypothesis (based on probabilities) has recently been revived in so-called Bayesian studies of visual perception.
 Proponents of this approach consider that the visual system performs some form of Bayesian inference to derive a perception from sensory data.
 However, it is not clear how proponents of this view derive, in principle, the relevant probabilities required by the Bayesian equation.
 Models based on this idea have been used to describe various visual perceptual functions, such as the perception of motion, the perception of depth, and figure-ground perception.
 The "wholly empirical theory of perception" is a related and newer approach that rationalizes visual perception without explicitly invoking Bayesian formalisms.

 Gestalt theory

 Gestalt psychologists working primarily in the 1930s and 1940s raised many of the research questions that are studied by vision scientists today.

 The Gestalt Laws of Organization have guided the study of how people perceive visual components as organized patterns or wholes, instead of many different parts.
 "Gestalt" is a German word that partially translates to "configuration or pattern" along with "whole or emergent structure".
 According to this theory, there are eight main factors that determine how the visual system automatically groups elements into patterns: Proximity, Similarity, Closure, Symmetry, Common Fate (i.e. common motion), Continuity as well as Good Gestalt (pattern that is regular, simple, and orderly) and Past Experience.

+Language model

+Following in the footsteps of George Berkeley, the Australian philosopher Colin Murray Turbayne argued in favor of an alternative to the classical "geometric model," of visual perception by asserting that aspects of it have needlessly clouded our understanding of vision since the time of Euclid.
+Quoting the sculptor Naum Gabo he notes: "Lines, shapes, color and movement have a language of their own, but reading takes time.
+It is not enough to look. you must see and "see" means "read".
+Turbayne argued that a "language model peculiarly illuminates this ancient problem of how we see, shedding a bright light on dark areas dimly light by its great rival."
+Specifically, he highlighted the limitations found within a purely mechanistic explanation of vision by arguing that several cases of "visual illusion" can be more adequately explained through the utilization of the terms found within such a language model.
+With this in mind, he presented a comparative analysis of specific examples of visual distortion including: the "Barrovian Case", the case of the "Horizontal Moon" and the case of the "Inverted Retinal Image."